Youth Development Program: International STEM Program

-"Your actions are speaking so loud I can't hear a word you're saying."
+“Your actions are speaking so loud that I can’t hear a word you’re saying.” -African Proverb

 “The only service you can render God is to give expression to what he is trying to give the world, through you.
-The only service you can render God is to make the very most of yourself in order that God may live in you to the utmost of your possibilities.” ― Wallace D. Wattles
+The only service you can render God is to make the very most of yourself, in order that God may live in you to the utmost of your possibilities.”